 Think about what activities you will be engaging in and pack your clothes according to these.

 Pay attention the weather forecasted conditions.

 Check your security system to make sure it is working properly.

-If you don't have a security system, contact a neighbor you trust to inform that you will be away and ask them to keep an eye out on your home.
+If you don't have a security system, contact a neighbor or family members you trust to inform that you will be away and ask them to keep an eye out on your home.

 Lock all windows and doors.

-Unplug all appliances in case of a lighting storm.
+Unplug all appliances in case of a lightning storm.